mence/workstation-builder/README.md

 # Workstation Builder

-This is a basic shell script to build an macOS development environment from scratch.
+This is a series of shell scripts to build an macOS development environment from scratch.

 ## Requirements